sergioyuhjtman/sergioyuhjtman.github.io/content/blockchain/_index.md

 ## Blockchain

 Little by little, the world is coming to acknowledge the power of blockchain technology.
-The following syllogism should persuade intelligent skeptics.
+The following syllogism should persuade intelligent yet skeptical people.

 * Public blockchains are valuable, since they can register timestamped digital events in a decentralized manner —something that cannot be done without them.